Crappie Fishing: Must-Have Best Tips

 Weed lines

-One of the most common mistakes anglers make is to identify the correct area but ignore the precise location within that area.
-Crappies may be holding under the shady side of a dock, along the outside edge of weeds, or just above a brush pile.
-Being in the right lake does not matter much if your bait never reaches the right depth.
+One of the most common mistakes anglers make is finding the right general area but ignoring the exact spot within that area.
+Crappies may be under the shady side of a dock, on the outside edge of weeds, or hovering just above a brush pile.
+Being in the right lake is not enough if your bait never reaches the right depth.

 Water temperature